rumkin/crypto-stamp/readme.md

 }
 ```

-Stamp can be used like a WebToken.
+Stamp can be used like a WebToken with `encodeToken` and `decodeToken` methods.

 ## Stamp